dl-solarity/hardhat-migrate/README.md

 By default, if this parameter is not specified, the `already verified` error is omitted.

 * `verify` : The flag indicating whether the verification of the contract is needed.
+* `force` : The flag indicating whether the compilation is forced.

 ### Deploying